-INTRODUCTION: The first Afro-Arab summit ended in Cairo, the Egyptian capital, at the beginning of March with agreement on closer economic and political links.
+Background: INTRODUCTION: The first Afro-Arab summit ended in Cairo, the Egyptian capital, at the beginning of March with agreement on closer economic and political links.
 The Arab nations promised they would increase their aid to African national through the African Development Bank and the Arab Bank for Economic Development in Africa (ABEDA).
 The Director-General of ABEDA, Mr. Chedly Ayari, held talks in Senegal on Wednesday (16 March) on the implementation of the summit's agreements.

 SYNOPSIS: Senegal's Minister of State for Finance and Economic Affairs, Mr. Babacar Ba, and the country's Foreign Minister Mr. Assane Seck, represented Senegal at the discussions with the delegates from ABEDA.
 African nations at the Afro-Arab summit saw an increase in Arab aid as one of their prime objectives.
 Mr. Babacar stressed the importance of the agreement that was reached on increased finance for ABEDA.